 America’s economic primacy is pretty much behind us.
 And, I don’t believe there is any chance of reversing a trend that began thirty plus years ago.
-The best-case scenario for the nation is to arrest the rate of economic decline – never mind social and cultural decline, which are probably lodged in irreversible decay.
+The best-case scenario for the nation is to slow the rate of economic decline – never mind social and cultural decline, which are probably lodged in irreversible decay.
 As Robert Kaplan says in his book, The Revenge of Geography, we might prolong our position of strength by preparing the world for our own obsolescence and thus ensuring a graceful exit.
 But even this outcome will require the strength of will that has yet to be demonstrated by leaders in business, education, and government.

 Diplomatically, China might also have an edge on the United States.
 In the 1980’s, the then leader of the People’s Republic of China, Deng Xiaoping, enunciated his famous maxim of tao guang yang hui.
 Interpreted variously, the maxim is meant as a foreign policy directive that regardless how muscular the nation might become economically, geopolitically, and militarily it is always best to keep a “low profile diplomatically.”
 No more beguiling example of Deng Xiaoping’s maxim is in evidence than in China’s Belt and Road Initiative.
 Simply put, China plans to build one “road” from China to Europe and thus control all manner of transcontinental commerce.
 Already, China controls or has a presence in ports that handle about two-thirds of the world’s container traffic.
 In Greece, the port of Piraeus, a storied port dating to the Fifth Century B.C., is majority owned by the China Ocean Shipping Company (COSCO) which makes Greece a strategic entry point for China into the heart of Europe.

 IF WE’RE NOT MAKING STUFF WHAT ARE WE TO DO?